dials/dx2/README.md

 cd build
 cmake ..
 ```
-You can then build with `make`, and run the test with `./tests/`.
+You can then build with `make`, and run the test with `./tests/test_make_models`.

 ## Writing And Running Tests

 See https://google.github.io/googletest/primer.html.
-The `tests/test_make_models` subdirectory
+The `tests` subdirectory
 has an example test.

 You can run test executables directly, run `ctest`, or run `make test` (or